Glossary: Understanding Your Federal Healthcare Fraud Investigation

 In addition to prohibiting kickbacks, the Anti-Kickback Statute also prohibits any and all other forms of unlawful “remuneration.”
 Remuneration is any form of incentive or inducement to provide a referral for program-reimbursed medical services or supplies.
 This includes cash, gifts, meals, travel, and other forms of monetary and non-monetary compensation.

-The DOJ, DEA, and OIG are aggressively targeting health care providers in federal fraud investigations nationwide.
+The DOJ, DEA, and OIG are aggressively targeting healthcare providers in federal fraud investigations nationwide.
 If your business or practice is under investigation, it is imperative that you engage an experienced defense team immediately.
-To discuss your case with defense attorney, Dr. Nick Oberheiden, leader of our firm’s health care fraud defense team, call (888) 519-4897 or request a free case assessment online now.
+To discuss your case with defense attorney, Dr. Nick Oberheiden, leader of our firm’s healthcare fraud defense team, call 888-680-1745 or request a free case assessment online now.